-- All classroom HVAC units have new filters featuring the highest allowable filtration capability for each respective system.
+- All classroom HVAC units have filters featuring the highest allowable filtration capability for each respective system.
 Filters will be updated regularly based on the manufacturer's recommendation.

 Greensboro Montessori School is working with families, faculty, staff, and community partners to protect high-risk individuals by:

 - Offering remote teaching for faculty when possible.

 - Asking families with students who have asthma, allergies, diabetes, seizures, or any combination of these conditions, to work with their doctor to update their child's Health Action Plan as needed to decrease their child's risk for exposure.